The Einstein-Friedrich-nonlinear scalar field system and the stability of scalar field Cosmologies: Stability Analysis

 \subsection{Linearised evolution equations}

-In this subsection, we derive the linearised system corresponding to the nonlinear equations of Theorem \ref{Theorem:wellposedness}, for a FRW background with a selfinteracting scalar field.
+In this subsection we derive the linearised system associated to the nonlinear equations of Theorem \ref{Theorem:wellposedness}, for the case of a FLRW background with a self-interacting scalar field.
 In order to perform the linearisation procedure we compute

 and drop all (nonlinear) terms of coupled perturbations.
-In this way, we obtain the following system
+In this way, we obtain the following linearised system for $b\leq d$